filsedla/hyperrow-ndbt-wrapper/readme.md

 ### Nested transactions

 From v0.6 Hyperrow `Database` supports nested transactions.
-They are implemented using a `SAVEPOINT ...` SQL command.
+They are implemented using `SAVEPOINT` SQL commands.
 If your database supports these, you can enable nested transactions in config (note: default is off):

 ```